amurrell/quick-laravel-guide/README.md

 # Laravel

-For now just a quite install/config guide to get started with Laravel.
+For now just a quick install/config guide to get started with Laravel.

 ### Requirements